 Developed group therapeutic projects for teenagers in needy schools and communities.

 She concluded her yoga training course in 2014 at Hot Yoga Brasil.
-Registered by the Yoga Alliance as E-RYT (Experienced Registered Yoga Teacher), she created her own style of Yogatherapy, where mind and body work together to develop well-being and consequently promote a fully happy life.
+Got registered by the Yoga Alliance as E-RYT (Experienced Registered Yoga Teacher) and created her own style of Yogatherapy, where mind and body work together to develop well-being and consequently promote a fully happy life.